 This location has an ongoing ability.
-These abilities are often powerful but very \clubsuit intensive.
+These abilities are often powerful but very \spadesuit intensive.

-In the case of the Guildmark University, it means that you receive a discount on the 4 price that you pay for the associated contact's effect (University Professor) for each \clubsuit you have there.
+In the case of the Guildmark University, it means that you receive a discount on the 4 price that you pay for the associated contact's effect (University Professor) for each \spadesuit you have there.

 For example, you have 2 \uparrow at the Guildmark University and you have a University Professor in your hand on another player's card.
-In order to resolve the effect of University Professor, you must pay the other player ...
+In order to resolve the effect of University Professor, you must pay the other player .

-Then you could first dispatch a third \uparrow to the Guildmark University, meaning you have a 3 discount and pay only to \circlearrowleft with the University Professor effect, or you could not dispatch another agent there, and simply pay 2 \circlearrowleft to \circlearrowleft .
+Then you could first dispatch a third to the Guildmark University, meaning you have a 3 discount and pay only to to the With the University Professor effect, or you could not dispatch another agent there, and simply pay 2 to .